mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h3>PyShoe Training Dataset Expansion/Enlargement</h3>

 <p align="justify">Experiments conducted here are manually annotated by using ruler.
-As the VICON room walks/experiments of PyShoe dataset is very different than hallways walks/experiments, proposed LLIO SHS system required dataset enlargement that models gait characteristics observe din hallway like walks.</p>
+As the VICON room walks/experiments of PyShoe dataset is very different than hallways walks/experiments, proposed LLIO SHS system required a bigger dataset accounts for of straight walk (at various walking paces) gait characteristics, which can be observed in hallway walk motions.</p>

 <h4>Experiment 31</h4>